Contact Us: 251-626-1234

 Ulcers

 1 in 5 Americans struggle with ulcers and stomach pain.
-It was thought at first that stress caused ulcers, and then research came out that showed us otherwise.
-The main cause of peptic ulcers includes the use of NSAID pain relievers such as aspirin, poor lifestyle choices, medical history, and infection from the H. Pylori bacteria.
-If you’ve been looking for an ulcer doctor near you, The Gut Authority can help you heal your ulcers and make the right choices so they don’t return.
+It was thought that stress was the primary cause of peptic ulcers, but research has shown otherwise.
+The main causes of peptic ulcer disease include the use of NSAID pain relievers such as aspirin, poor lifestyle choices, medical history, and infection from the H. Pylori bacteria.
+If you’ve been looking for an ulcer doctor near you, The Gut Authority can help you heal your stomach ulcer and make the right choices to prevent recurrence.

 What Is an Ulcer?

-Occasionally, bacteria, stomach acids, or medications eat a hole through the mucosa’s stomach lining, which can cause peptic ulcers to form.
+Occasionally, bacteria, stomach acid, or medications eat a hole through the mucosa’s stomach lining, which can cause peptic ulcers to form.
 This mucosa is a thick layer of mucus that is designed to protect the lining of your stomach and small intestine.
-When this layer is compromised, then small sores (called ulcers) develop on the lining of your stomach and small intestine.
+When this layer is compromised, then small sores (called stomach ulcers) develop on the lining of your stomach and small intestine.
 Sometimes a peptic ulcer (an ulcer in the lining of the digestive tract) can occur as well.
-Peptic ulcers in the stomach can also be referred to as gastric ulcers.
+Peptic ulcer disease can also lead to other complications if left untreated.

 What Are the Symptoms?

-A little over half of the people who have gastric ulcers have no symptoms.
+A little over half of the people who have peptic ulcer disease have no symptoms.
 Outside of occasional dull pain, they don’t have the usual side effects associated with ulcer complications.
 Some common side effects of a stomach ulcer include:

 • Abdominal pain and burning sensation, sometimes from stomach acid, similar to the feeling when spicy foods don’t sit well.